CrossLangNV/DGFISMA_term_extraction/README.md

    We want to generate a matrix of term counts in case of previously unseen documents.
    Finally, the tf-idf score can be calculated.

-5. Annotate the original CAS with terms, tf-idf scores and lemmata
+5. Annotate each text segment og the original CAS as follows:

+   typesystem.get_type('de.tudarmstadt.ukp.dkpro.core.api.frequency.tfidf.type.Tfidf') to annotate extracted terms and the corresponding tf-idf scores typesystem.get_type('de.tudarmstadt.ukp.dkpro.core.api.segmentation.type.Lemma') to annotate lemmata for each extracted term

+   A SpaCy model is used to obtain the lemmata of each term.

 6. Encode the annotated CAS to base64
 7. Return a json with the annotated CAS and the original field 'content_type'